botdio/botd/README.md

 BotD is a server side code playground.
 When start, it will listen the Slack message and executed the scripts.

 ## Key Features:
 > Connect the stdio/stderr into slack message;
-> Edit code, save then run again.
+> Edit code, save then run again;
-> Connect the docker container to channel.
+> Connect the docker container to channel;
 > Cron jobs support for easy automation.

-## Suggested to be used to:
+## Scenario:
-> Team code pen or playground, to show the runnable and workable code to your team;
+> Team code pen or playground, to show the runnable and workable code;
-> Server operation without SSH but in Slack.
+> Server operation without SSH but in Slack, more easy in mobile.
 > Hire talent by peer coding in slack guest channel.
-> Test and deploy the docker images
+> Test the docker images

 ## Demo: Hello, World
 The follow gif shows how to invite BotD, write and execute the code, change and rerun the code: